Chartability/POUR-CAF/README.md

 The design is compliant with existing standards and works with the user’s compliant, assistive technologies of choice.

 1. Does not follow compliance standards.
 The DX must pass all relevant WCAG 2.1, Section 508, or equivalent requirements.
 (This is intended as an automatic failure until the DX can be fully evaluated.)
-2. Semantically invalid use of document elements (if it functions like a button, but it is semantically other than a <button>, etc).
+2. Semantically invalid use of document elements (if it functions like a button, but it is semantically other than a button, etc).
 DX must be semantically valid according to modern standards (if delivered on the web).
 Initial testing may be automated using any combination of: Axe-core, HTML Codesniffer, Accessibility Insights, or W3C Markup Validation but may only pass once a screen reader test has also verified the experience (see: Perceivable Failures for screen reader info).
 3. DX “works best” on only one browser, device, or operating system.
 DX access must not be isolated to one browser, device, software, or operating system.
 There must be a diversity of technological means to access the DX and its information.

 ### Compromising Failures